image-rs/image-extras/fuzz/README.md

 > $ cargo install cargo-fuzz
 > $ cargo +nightly fuzz run fuzzer_script_<format>

+Fuzzing may progress faster for certain formats if seeded with a dictionary:

+> $ cargo +nightly fuzz run fuzzer_script_xbm -- -dict=fuzz/dictionaries/xbm.dict

 # Bug reports

 As explained in the project [README](../README.md), fuzzing is not a priority for